solita/solita.github.com/_posts/2014-09-18-sharing-client-side-components-with-bower.md

 **Browserify transforms** process source code before parsing it for require() calls.
 A useful transform is [debowerify](https://github.com/eugeneware/debowerify) which uses the _main_ property in bower.json files to determine the correct file to be included in the bundle.
 This allows us to simply write ```require('map');``` in our app.
 Awsumap's dependency on Leaflet is handled correctly by Browserify and debowerify.

+The Bower/Browserify combo offers a nice way to manage both internal and external dependencies in a modern JavaScript build.

 [An example app](https://github.com/mprencipe/somemapapp) can be found on GitHub.